 I am a preacher.
 I know, I can see your eyebrows raising as I type.
 So, here’s what my identity as a preacher means and doesn’t mean.
 First, it doesn’t mean that I stand on street corners in downtown Minneapolis—or downtown anywhere for that matter—standing on a soapbox.
 For me, it also doesn’t mean that I am an ordained priest or minister.
 It does mean that a number of years ago I sensed a call to preach, to connect the way God was showing up in the Bible, or Scripture, with the way God was showing up in the world and people’s lives, including my own.
 I am a preacher, an itinerant one, meaning that I travel and preach to folks where I’m invited, leading retreats and preaching in worship spaces around the country about how God is showing up today.

-Fought holds a Master of Divinity degree from Saint John’s School of Theology and Seminary in Collegeville, Minnesota.
-He recently began studies in the Doctor of Ministry in Preaching program at Aquinas Institute of Theology in St. Louis.
+I earned a Master of Divinity degree from Saint John’s School of Theology and Seminary in Collegeville, MN, and am currently studying in the ecumenical Doctor of Ministry in Preaching program at Aquinas Institute of Theology in St. Louis.

 I am a public theologian.
 I am a scholar interested in the convergence of faith, culture, and public life.
 My scholarship informs my ministry as a preacher, and vice-versa.
 My research interests include homiletics, liturgy, pastoral care, addiction studies, liberation theology, Catholic Social Teaching, the theology of Vatican II, Franciscan studies, among others.

 I am a writer.
 My work has been published in a number of places, including the Liturgical Press, Celebration, U.S. Catholic, American Educator, and the academic journals Obsculta and Transpositions.
 I am currently working on several book-length projects.